Swiftly-Systems/code-exercise-services/ProductInformationIntegrationSpec.md

 * Flag - Y/N

 ### Pricing Information
-* Different shoppers qualify for different pricing levels.
-For example, a loyalty program member may qualify for pricing level 2 and regular shoppers only qualify for pricing level 1.
 * Prices can either be a singular price per unit (e.g. $1.00) or a split price (e.g. 2 for $0.99).
 Only one price per pricing level will exist.
 The other will be all 0's, which indicates there is no price.
 * If a price is split pricing, the Calculator Price is Split Price / For X
 * You can be guaranteed that the input file will follow these rules – consider it a contract that the producer will always abide by.
-No error checking is required.
+No error checking is required for this first stage.

 ### Flags
 The first flag in the left-to-right array is #1